PicassoCT/MOSAIC/README.md

 ![](https://github.com/PicassoCT/MOSAIC/blob/master/luaui/images/loadpictures/LoadScreen8.png "")

-Sometimes there is barely enough time for some condemned employee to realize what they have assembled for that ever anonymous, ever absent employer.
+Sometimes there is barely enough time for some condemned gig-employee to realize what they have assembled for that ever anonymous, ever absent employer.
-Maybe there never was a cult-leader and all you followed was a long forgotten Glidergun DAO-A.I. dwelling in some P2P cellphone serverswarm?
+Maybe there never was a cult-leader and all you followed was a long forgotten Glidergun DAO-A.I. dwelling in some cellphone-swarm?

 It could all be just a bad dream, something to wake up from and rub out of your eyes.